jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Fetch Monitor Metrics.md

 # Introduction

-The `GetMonitorMetrics` function is a static method defined in the `NBAzureAPILibrary` class that leverages Azure Monitor solution that fetches metrics of Azure resources via Azure RESTful API.
-The function takes four parameters:
+The `GetMonitorMetrics` function is a static method defined in the `NBAzureAPILibrary` class.
+It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.

 # API Definition
 ```python